 Revoke a previously issued verifiable credential

-As part of the process of working with verifiable credentials, you not only have to issue credentials, but sometimes you also have to revoke them.
-In this article, we go over the Status property part of the verifiable credential specification and take a closer look at the revocation process, why we want to revoke credentials and some data and privacy implications.
+As part of the process of working with verifiable credentials, you have to issue credentials.
+Sometimes you also have to revoke them.
+In this article, we review the Status property part of the verifiable credential specification.
+We also take a closer look at the revocation process, why we want to revoke credentials, and some data and privacy implications.

-Why you want to revoke a verifiable credential?
+Why do you want to revoke a verifiable credential?

-3. On the left-hand menu, choose Revoke a credential Revoke a credential
+3. On the leftmost menu, select Revoke a credential.

 4. Search for the index claim of the user you want to revoke.
 Indexing a claim is a requirement for being able to search for a credential.

-Since only a hash of the indexed claim from the verifiable credential is stored, only an exact match will populate the search results.
-What is entered in the textbox is hashed using the same algorithm and used as a search criteria to match the stored, hashed, value.
+Because only a hash of the indexed claim from the verifiable credential is stored, only an exact match populates the search results.
+The information entered in the text box is hashed by using the same algorithm.
+It's used as a search criterion to match the hashed value that's stored.

 5. When a match is found, select the Revoke option to the right of the credential you want to revoke.